chipsalliance/firrtl-spec/spec.md

 but also logical, allowing metadata such as probes (see [@sec:probe-types;@sec:probe]) and properties (see [@sec:property-types]) to flow across it during elaboration.

-The following example demonstrates connecting a module's input port to its output port, where port `myinput`{.firrtl} is connected to port `myoutput`{.firrtl}.
+The following example demonstrates connecting an input port to an output port.

 ``` firrtl
 module MyModule :